Spice up those boring kitchen cabinets with DIY kitchen cabinet hardware that you can make with Mod Podge! You can

 Step 7: Attach to your cabinet and you’re done.

-I used this in the kitchen, but I’m also thinking this would be a good way to dress up any piece of furniture.
+I used this method in the kitchen, but I’m also thinking this would be a good way to dress up any piece of furniture.
 This technique would be particularly nice for inexpensive finds (I’m lookin’ at you, IKEA dresser!).